HugoGW/Buffon-s-Needles/README.md

-# Buffon-s-Needles
-SImulation of the Buffon's Needle problem with a dynamical plot of the needle and a convergence of the value of pi

 # Buffon's Needle Simulation - π Estimation

 A highly optimized and parallelized implementation of the famous Buffon's needle problem for estimating the value of π through Monte Carlo simulation.